 - Giving leadership to international Scouting:

-- Serve as a council international committee member or as a member of the Scouting America’s International Committee for a minimum of three consecutive years.
+- Serve as a Council International Committee member or as a member of the Scouting America International Committee for a minimum of three consecutive years.

-- Serve as a registered adult leader with a Direct Service, Far East Council, or Transatlantic Council unit.
+- Serve as a registered adult leader at the Unit, District or Council level in the Direct Service Council, Far East Council, or Transatlantic Council.

 - Giving leadership to international events held in the United States:

-- Host Scouts/Scouters (minimum of three visitors per group) from another country at a local Council camp as part of an official national, council, district, or unit activity.
+- Host Scouts/Adult Leaders (minimum of three visitors per group) from another country at your local council camp as part of an official Unit, District, Council or National activity.

-- Host Scouts/Scouters (minimum of three visitors per group) from another country at a local Council camp as part of an official national, council, district, or unit activity.
+- Host Scouts/Adult Leaders (minimum of three visitors per group) from another country at your local council camp as part of an official Unit, District, Council or National activity.

 - Giving leadership to international events held in other countries:

-- Serve as an adult leader in a Scouting America contingent to a world Scout jamboree or Interamerican Scout jamboree.
+- Serve as an adult leader as part of a Scouting America contingent to a World Scout Jamboree, World Scout Moot or Interamerican Scout Jamboree.

-- Serve as an adult leader for a group of Scouting America Scouts participating in an event held by a foreign Scout association recognized by the World Organization of the Scout Movement.
-The activity may be an exchange program, camp experience, or a tour activity.
+- Serve as an adult leader for a group of Scouting America Scouts participating in an event held by an International Scout Association recognized by the World Organization of the Scout Movement (WOSM).
+The activity may be an exchange program, a camp experience, or a tour activity.

 - Educating self and others:

-- Attend an international Scout conference hosted by the International Department.
-Share what you have learned with others in your council.
+- Attend an International Scouting conference or training event conducted by the Scouting America International Committee.
+Share what you have learned with others in your Council.

-- Promote international Scouting at a district, council, region, or national event.
+- Promote International Scouting at a Unit, District, Council, Territory or National event.

 - Giving support to international Scouting:

-- Organize a collection for the World Friendship Fund at two district and/or council events.
+- Organize a collection for the World Friendship Fund at two Unit, District or Council events.

-- Become or recruit a member of the Order of the Condor for the Interamerican Scout Foundation.
+- Become or recruit a member of the Order of the Condor of the Interamerican Scout Foundation.

-- Become or recruit a Baden-Powell Fellow for the World Scout Foundation.
+- Become or recruit a Baden-Powell Fellow of the World Scout Foundation.

 Application